FabioSeixas/FilesDSSAT/README.md

 ## FilesDSSAT

 This was an exercise I made to extract data from an Excel file and organize it into a `.CST` file (DSSAT specific format).
+It can also extract data from a `.CST` file to a pandas dataframe.

 ## Overview

 The Excel file contains field data from cassava experiments.

 The `.CST` is where we inform real data for DSSAT.
 With a `.CST` we are able to compare this results against simulations.
 That is used for model **calibration** and **validation** purposes.

 ## Further Reading